 – Any kind of physical activity matters and adds up to your overall well-being.
 Simple things like walking around while on the phone, taking the stairs, or just parking your car a bit farther than usual would do.

 – Sleep is affected by chronic stress.
 When your sleep cycle gets broken, it can make you more irritable.
 Have regular bed and wake times to balance your body’s circadian rhythm.
-Consider getting a CPAP (Continuous Positive Airway Pressure) machine, like super-effective resmed airsense 10 elite, which can help with your sleep apnea.
+Consider getting a CPAP (Continuous Positive Airway Pressure) machine, which can help with your sleep apnea.

 What to do?